-\item If there is another generic curve $C'$ such that there exists a quotient $\sQ$ of $\sA|_{C'}$ with $\pardeg_{C'} (\sQ^{\vee}|_{C'_0})=0.$ It will induce a splitting of the harmonic bundle $\V=\G\oplus \K$ such that $\K$ is unitary over $M.$ Our choice of $\sU$ implies that it is a contradiction.
-Other statements follow directly from the standard Kawamata's covering trick as in \cite{Kaw}. \end{myenumii} \end{myenumi} \end{proof} \begin{corollary}[Koll\'ar cf. \cite{Kol}] Let $C$ be a smooth projective curve $\V$ be a polarized VHS over a Zariski open set $U$ of $C$.
-Let $\sF$ be the bottom filtration of the VHS.

-Assume that all local monodromies are unipotent.
-On the curve $C,$ there is a decomposition of the Deligne canonical extension:

-such that $\sA$ is an ample vector bundle and $\sU$ is a flat vector bundle.
-Moreover, $\sA$ is unique as a subbundle of $\overline{\sF}.$ \end{corollary} \begin{corollary}[Kawamata cf. \cite{Kaw2}] Let $Y$ be projective manifold and $Y_0$ be a dense open set of $Y$ such that $S=Y\setminus Y_0$ is a reduced normal crossing divisor.
-Let $\V$ be polarized VHS of strict weight $k$ over $Y_0$ such that all local monodromies are unipotent.
+In this paper, we also need the following result in \cite{Kaw2}: \begin{corollary}[Kawamata] Let $Y$ be projective manifold and let $Y_0$ be a dense open set of $Y$ such that $S=Y\setminus Y_0$ is a reduced normal crossing divisor.
+Let $\mathbf{H}$ be a polarized VHS of strict weight $w$ over $Y_0$ such that all local monodromies are unipotent.

 Assume that